the3deer/android-3D-model-viewer/README.md

   - touch support!
     - tap to select object
     - drag to move camera
-    - rotate to rotate camera
+    - rotate with 2 fingers to rotate camera
     - pinch & spread to zoom in/out the camera
   - moving of objects (not yet!)
   - primitive collision detection (not yet!)